 Writing Chinese characters

-There are a number of conventional strokes used to write, or more accurately paint, a Chinese character.
-Because the characters are traditionally drawn with a brush rather than written with a pen, the pressure of the brush is as important as the motion.
-Many Chinese people spend a lot of time perfecting their technique.
-In the past, hand writing in the west was considered a good guide to character, this is still true in China.
+There are a number of conventional strokes used to write, or more accurately paint, a Chinese character - because the characters are traditionally drawn with a brush rather than written with a pen and the pressure of the brush is as important as the motion.
+Many Chinese people spend time perfecting their technique.
+In the past, hand-writing in the west was considered a good guide to character, this is still true in China.
 Some Chinese still make a living from working as a calligrapher.
 A good piece of calligraphy is a treasured artwork, indeed, many paintings have fine calligraphy written on them.
 At Chinese New Year there are many fairs that sell hand-written good luck posters to hang in the home.

 calligraphy, teaching, people